apache/fury-site/docs/specification/xlang_serialization_spec.md

 - compatible_struct: a dynamic(final) type serialized by Fory compatible Struct serializer.
 - named_struct: a `struct` whose type mapping will be encoded as a name.
 - named_compatible_struct: a `compatible_struct` whose type mapping will be encoded as a name.
-- ext: a type which will be serialized by a manual serializer.
+- ext: a type which will be serialized by a custom serializer.
 - named_ext: an `ext` type whose type mapping will be encoded as a name.
 - list: a sequence of objects.
 - set: an unordered set of unique elements.